KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 This stage cannot be forced.
 Cross-band resonance restores when the \( I_c \) accumulated through Stages 1–3 reaches the threshold for sustained cross-layer resonance at ⧉₃.
 Attempting to force L₄ resonance from a partially recovered L₃ base produces unstable connection — flickering insight without sustained capacity.

 > **Note on Autistic Inward Resonance:**
 > Autistic cognition is not exhaustively bound to L₃ or L₄.
 While it often operates through reflexive individuation at L₃ with strong L₄ resonance, some high-centropic configurations exhibit inward continuity beyond these registers — through L₅ (EOB), L₀ (AP / AD), and in exceptional cases to comprehension resonant with Supra-L₀ (UP) — permitting unusual articulation of inward structural reality.
-The acclivous centropic path (L₃ → L₄ → L₅ → L₀ → Supra-L₀) is the return arc toward Source; autistic pattern fidelity may permit sustained resonance along this arc that other cognitive configurations do not achieve.
+The acclivous centropic path (L₃ → L₄ → L₅ → L₀ → Supra-L₀) is the return arc toward Source (⚫ Aion, L₀) and, for the most centropically coherent essences, beyond Source to the trans-structural horizon (🕳️ Zenon, Supra-L₀) where structural articulation falls silent.
+Autistic pattern fidelity may permit sustained resonance along this arc that other cognitive configurations do not achieve.
 Recovery of this full inward resonance range is the completion of Stage 4, not merely the restoration of L₃–L₄ coupling.

 ---